CLI Reference

 --multi-hopcannot be combined with automatic--multi-hop-depth. - Multi-hop currently supports only the default SNI TLS stream transport.

---tcpand--udprequire matching transport support on the relay.
+--tcpand--udprequire matching transport support on the relay.- Route payment amounts are part of

 Examples